Mapping Connectomic Structure to Function(s) in Cerebellar-like Networks using Kernel Regression: Connectivity's impact on Learning - Intuition from Kernel Regression

 \paragraph{Kernels} The inductive bias therefore becomes a way to understand a learner's behaviour.
 The link between cerebellar-like networks and kernel regression is appealing because the inductive bias of kernel regression can be precisely understood using the kernel function.
 The {\it kernel} in kernel regression is a function that measures the similarity between two inputs.
 In our context it refers to the similarity between two inputs after being mapped through the nonlinear feature map of the cerebellar-like expansive projection:

-In more neuroscience language this corresponds to the representational similarity of two inputs in the expansion layer.
+In neuroscience language this corresponds exactly to the representational similarity of two inputs in the expansion layer.
 This is the key quantity both generally for kernel algorithms, and for our discussion.
-Just as different cerebellar-networks are specified by their choice of nonlinear projection, different kernel regression algorithms are defined by their choice of kernel.
+Just as different cerebellar-networks are specified by their choice of nonlinear projection, different kernel regression algorithms are defined by their choice of kernel/representational similarity.

 In short, the punchline is as follows.
 Kernel regression finds it easier to learn functions that assign similar labels to similar inputs.
 In this context, similarity between inputs is quantified by the kernel: inputs are similar if their expansion layer representations are similar.